lunarmodules/ldoc/manual.md

   - The contents summary, per section as above
   - The detailed documentation for each item

 As before, the description can use Markdown.
 The summary contains the contents of each section as a table, with links to the details.
 This is where the difference between an item's summary and an item's description is important; the first will appear in the contents summary.
 The item details show the item name and its summary again, followed by the description.
 There are then sections for the following tags: 'param', 'usage', 'return' and 'see' in that order.
 (For tables, 'Fields' is used instead of 'Parameters' but internally fields of a table are stored as the 'param' tag.)

 By default, the items appear in the order of declaration within their section.
 If `sort=true` then they will be sorted alphabetically.
 (This can be set per-module with @{Module_Tags|@set}.)

 You can of course customize the default template, but there are some parameters that can control what the template will generate.
 Setting `one=true` in your configuration file will give a _one-column_ layout, which can be easier to use as a programming reference.
 You can suppress the contents summary with `no_summary`.

 If you don't like the usual top-level names, like 'Module' and 'Topics', you can override these with `kind_names` in `config.ld`.
-For instance, in Penlight I use `kind_names={topic='Manual',module='Libraries'}`
+For instance, in Penlight I use `kind_names={topic='Manual',module='Libraries'}`.

 ## Customizing the Page

 A basic customization is to override the default UTF-8 encoding using `charset`.
 For instance, Brazilian software would find it useful to put `charset='ISO-8859-1'` in `config.ld`, or use the **@charset** tag for individual files.

 Setting `no_return_or_parms` to `true` will suppress the display of 'param' and 'return' tags.
 This may appeal to programmers who dislike the traditional @tag soup xDoc style and prefer to comment functions just with a description.
 This is particularly useful when using Markdown in a stylized way to specify arguments:

 ```lua
 ---------